about

 generative interfaces

-His has represented Scotland at the Venice Biennale and Spain at the European Parliament in Brussels with his work with the Joan Brossa Foundation.
-His works are included in the British Council Collection amongst other, and have been exhibited throughout Europe, North and South Americas, and China.
+His work has been presented internationally across Europe, North and South America, and China.
+He represented Scotland at the Venice Biennale and Spain at the European Parliament in Brussels through his collaboration with the Joan Brossa Foundation.
+His works are included in the British Council Collection, among others.

-He co-produced Waka Espai d’Art, an independent art gallery in Palma, from 2009 to 2017, where he was part of the curatorial team for over 40 exhibitions.
+Based in Mallorca, Norton co-founded and co-directed Waka Espai d’Art in Palma between 2009 and 2017, where he formed part of the curatorial team responsible for more than 40 exhibitions.

-He is currently the Coordinator of the Fine Arts Degree at ADEMA, University of the Balearic Islands, Spain
+He is currently Coordinator of the Fine Arts Degree at ADEMA, affiliated with the University of the Balearic Islands.